 The next time I had a popcorn craving I was prepared.
 I pulled out a small clean lunch bag, poured a little popcorn (organic with no GMOs) into the bottom, folded over the top, and dropped it into the microwave, and let it spin.
 Two minutes later I had a happy bowl of tasty popcorn sprinkled with my latest Popcorn Seasoning Salt.

 ½ tsp garlic powder

 4 tsp fine Popcorn Salt

-Into a small bag, pour in enough popcorn to make a layer on the bottom of the bag, about 1/3 cup.
+Into a paper bag, pour in enough popcorn to make a layer on the bottom of the bag, about 1/3 cup.
 Fold the top of the bag over twice and seal it with tape.

 Lay the bag flat in microwave and pop for approximately 2 minutes and 30 seconds, or until popcorn stops popping.

 Empty the popcorn into a wide bowl.
 Spray the top lightly with oil spray and sprinkle with Popcorn Seasoning Salt, toss and repeat.
 Or, melt butter and drizzle generously over popcorn.
 Enjoy!